 Note: The graphics are illustrative representations of development under the proposed zoning, and do not represent the amount of development expected in the foreseeable future as a result of the action.
 Illustrations by Donna Walcavage.

-In 2005, the Bloomberg Administration successfully passed a rezoning plan for the neighborhoods of Williamsburg and Greenpoint.
+A new rezoning plan was passed for the neighborhoods of Williamsburg and Greenpoint were rezoned in 2005.
 The historic zoning will ultimately result in the creation of over 50 acres of new parkland along the East River waterfront.

 In response to community requests that these new parks be responsive to the needs of local residents, environmentally progressive, and designed in a consistent and inviting manner, the Parks Department created a waterfront master plan that compliments the existing Waterfront Access Plan and serves as a guide for the agency and for future developers along the waterfront.